-Give out a cut-out of a shirt out of paper.
-Also give markers.
+Give out a cut-out of a shirt out of Poster board and give out markers.
 Instruct each group to design their END OF SESSION souvenir sweatshirt complete with nicknames that have not yet been established and memories that haven't happened yet.